Guidebolt/knowledge/docs/design.md

 Electrical-Part Testing: [MIL-STD-202](http://everyspec.com/MIL-STD/MIL-STD-0100-0299/MIL-STD-202G_2397/)

+## Quality Score (QS)

+(perspective/evaluation/planning skill) (strongly recommended)

+### Absolute (X / 5)

+X = 5: one of the best possible designs based on leading-edge technologies with zero false-tradeoffs and zero relevant-errors

+X = 4: excellent design with significant optimizations, no major errors or false-tradeoffs

+X = 3: good design; no major errors affecting primary requirements, optimized

+X = 2: sufficient design; no significant errors, mostly unoptimized, clear unrealized-potential

+X = 1: barely functional; significant errors, generally unoptimized, clear unrealized-potential

+X = 0: does not meet functional requirements

+### Incremental (X + I)

+X: the existing design (for design revisions) OR the simplest possible design at fastest possible development (for new designs)

+I: a meaningful quality improvement, incremented by 1.

+Example: Design and fully CAD "scissors" (new design).
+In 10 minutes, CAD 2 steel rectangular blocks with a hole in the center for a bolt+locknut then assemble (this fast design becomes X, with absolute QS = 1).
+Now add sharpened edges and finger-sized holes for one-handed usability (now X+1, still QS1).
+Now streamline the cutting cross-sections, transform the holes into simple hand-ergonomic slots (incremental X+2, absolute QS2).

 ## Standard Design Model

 Unlimited Possibility Space: An idea of a space where absolutely anything can happen.
 The greater your imagination, the greater fraction of this space is thinkable.